the-technat/the-technat/content/posts/popos.md

 ### Environment variables

 As with arch, we link them into the correct location for the systemd user session to pick them up.

+### Terraform

+Must be installed from their APT repos.
+See [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) for instructions.